mivuzu/rv32i-v1/README.md

 Developed on the ECP5 Evaluation Board.
 With minor changes, particularly pin constraints and memory size, it should run on most ECP5 boards.

-## Status / Roadmap
+## Roadmap

 - v1 (this): RV32I, multicycle, MMIO UART, host-side memory init
 - v2: pipelined core, wider/faster memory module
 - v3: ISA expansion to RV32GC
 - v4: 64-bit (RV64GC)

-Tested instruction by instruction during implementation, however not yet stress-tested.
+Tested instruction by instruction during implementation, as well as with small programs, however not yet tested extensively.
 Use at your own risk and please report issues.

 ## Basic Operation